TCC-T-Academy-Grupo-5/scraping-microservice/README.md

 ## Project Structure
 - **`PriceScraper` Interface**: Defines the contract for scraping services.
 Implementations of this interface should specify how to search and extract offer data.
 - **`OlxScraperService` Implementation**: Performs scraping of offers from the OLX website based on the parameters provided in the request DTO.
+- **`ChavesNaMaoService` Implementation**: Performs scraping of offers from the Chaves Na Mão website based on the parameters provided in the request DTO.

 ## Requests
 The microservice exposes a single endpoint: